GO UP

 football coral trout

 The coral reef fin & Spanish mackerel closures are selected on certain days based on moon phases.
 Coral trout, plus many other reef species, aggregate to spawn during this specific time.
-The Department of Agriculture and Fisheries (DAF) has chosen these days to allow the reef fish to replenish to ensure healthy fish stocks for current & future generations of Queensland fishers.
-For the duration of these particular days, all TGF charters are private sports fishing charters only. (sorry, there are no shared bottom fishing charters, only trolling for pelagic fish except for Spanish Mackerel.)
-Pelagic fish targeted are longtail tuna, yellowfin tuna, giant trevally, sailfish & black marlin. (no bottom reef fishing allowed!)
-We use various lures, garfish baits & a variety of skirts to catch them.
-These days are a fantastic opportunity to catch big trophy pelagic fish!
+The Department of Agriculture and Fisheries (DAF) has chosen these days to allow reef fish to replenish, ensuring healthy fish stocks for current and future generations of Queensland fishers.
+For these particular days, all charters are private sports/game fishing charters only.
+(Sorry, there are no shared bottom fishing charters; we only troll for pelagic fish species except for Spanish Mackerel – no take.)
+The targeted pelagic fish are longtail tuna, mack tuna, sailfish and black marlin.
+We use various lures, garfish baits and a variety of skirts to catch them.
+These days are a fantastic opportunity to catch big trophy pelagic fish like sailfish and black marlin!

 spanish mackerel fishing